 Overall, the Celilo is well prepared to handle almost any freshwater fishing situation.
 For the money, it’s the best fishing rod for someone who needs functionality, the feel and sensitivity of graphite, and a go-anywhere package that is inexpensive.
 Beyond that, it’s the perfect “stepping stone” fishing rod for a beginner fishermen who is starting to experience the advantages of a quality rod.

 Best Fly Fishing Rod

-The Sage Circa Fly Rod 589-4 is different from most of the fly rods currently available.
-Instead of focusing on speed and stiffness, the Circa is designed for slow to moderate action.
+The Sage Fly Rod is different from most of the fly rods currently available.
+Instead of focusing on speed and stiffness, this rod is designed for slow to moderate action.
 It’s the perfect all-around trout fishing rod.
 The expensive price is completely justified.
 You forget about the price as soon as you feel the rod working a stream in your hands.

-Gore-Tex layered Pro Shell fabric construction keeps the weight very low and the rod delicately responsive.
-Precision is completely unmatched and the utility of the Circa is unbeatable.
+The high quality construction keeps the weight very low and the rod delicately responsive.
+Precision is completely unmatched and the utility of this brand is unbeatable.
 It handles a variety of combinations and rigs and always goes where you point it.
 While expensive, it is exactly what you would expect to get from one of the best fishing rods.

 Best Budget Fly Fishing Rod

 The above-mentioned Sage rod is too expensive for most fishermen, especially if you are just getting into fly fishing.
 If you get a chance to try a rod like the Sage out, you’ll immediately notice that it has a particular “feel” to it.
 It’s a moderate action rod that isn’t too fast.
 Every fly fishing rod is going to have a different speed and casting profile.
 Some of the best fly fishing rods are those that don’t move with an action that’s too quick.
 The St. Croix Rio Santo is one of those rods, and a good “budget” alternative to much more expensive models.